zhenghangxu-baymax/zhenghangxu-baymax.github.io/_pages/papers.md

 Work in progress
 - 2024 Rotman TD MDAL Research Grant

+**Beyond the Queue: Rethinking MRI Waitlist Dynamics for Backlog Management**
+(with Opher Baron, Andre Cire, Adam Diamant and Eugene Furman)
+Work in progress, to be submitted to MSOM

 **Queueing Causal Models for Emergency Department Efficiency**
 (with Opher Baron, Dmitry Krass, Mark van der Laan, and Arik Senderovich)
 Work in progress